 top of page

-Introduction of New Diet Guidance
+Introduction of 2024 Diet Guidance

 NOTE: The guidance below provides general dietary recommendations that can be used by all individuals with Adult Refsum Disease.
 However, everyone’s food choices, portion sizes and phytanic acid levels are different, so it is recommended to speak with your Dietitian to get individualized advice.